“All that I am or hope to be, I owe it to my mother”.Abraham Lincoln

 Many years ago, Natasha and her family moved from Kiev, the capital city of Ukraine to the United States.
 Luckily for me, both Maya and Natasha brought the art of Russian cooking with them, and I had the privilege of experiencing their authentic Russian cuisine at dinner one evening.
 There is a famous Russian saying that goes like this, “Аппети́т прихо́дит во вре́мя еды́” or “The appetite comes during eating.”
 Oh boy, was that ever true?

 Together, Maya and Natasha made three mouthwatering dishes that kept my mind wanting more even days after enjoying the meal.
-Stuffed Peppers, Salad Olieve, and Russian Baked Cod in Zesty Tomato Sauce.
+Russian Stuffed Peppers, Salad Olieve, and this recipe, Russian Baked Cod in Zesty Tomato Sauce.
 It was truly a dining experience to relive.

 Since many of the ingredients used in each of these recipes are basic items used in everyday cooking, I asked the mother/daughter duo what makes their food and its flavors so unique from other cultures?
 Their reply was simple, “We try to cook from our heart.”
 And from their heart they did.
 I loved every bite of it.